 3.6 Hold the chip down with a pair of forceps with one hand, and with the other, apply the tip of the soldering iron to the top of each foot until it seats onto its respective pad.

 3.7 Inspect all of the solder joints.
-A microscope is usually needed to observe the meniscus here, but each foot being flat on its pad is usually a good indication of a meniscus.
+A microscope is usually needed to observe the meniscus here, which is usually more trouble than it’s worth for a quick prototype, but each foot being flat on its pad is usually a good indication of a meniscus.

 3.8 Check to make sure no solder has slopped over from one pad to the next.
 Each pad should be distinct and electrically isolated from its neighbors.
 This is a special concern with lead-free solders, which tend to form “tin whiskers” that can short adjacent pads.